 Christina Hioureas is a counsel in the firm's International Litigation & Arbitration practice and chair of the firm's United Nations practice group.
 Christina represents States, private and State-owned entities, and individuals on international disputes and public international law matters and advises States on matters before the United Nations and its bodies.
 She also serves as arbitrator in international commercial disputes.

-- Serves as sole and co-arbitrator in international commercial disputes, including under UNCITRAL, ICC, ICDR, and AAA Rules.
+- Serving as sole and co-arbitrator in international commercial disputes, including under UNCITRAL, ICC, ICDR, and AAA Rules.
 She is admitted to the panel of arbitrators for the AAA, ICDR, DIS, Asia International Arbitration Centre, and USCIB/ICC.
 She is also a CEDR-certified mediator.

-- Represents States in claims before U.S. courts under the Foreign Sovereign Immunities Act and represents individuals in claims under the Alien Tort Statute and Torture Victim Protection Act and before regional human rights tribunals.
+- Representing States in claims before U.S. courts under the Foreign Sovereign Immunities Act and represents individuals in claims under the Alien Tort Statute and Torture Victim Protection Act and before regional human rights tribunals.